-Inequality is relatively high in China by international standards, despite signs that it has lessened recently across provinces and nationwide for rural households.
+- 44. Inequality is relatively high in China by international standards, despite signs that it has lessened recently across provinces and nationwide for rural households.
 Even within urban areas, it may have receded a bit.
 This points to the success of a number of policies, notably those related to the easing of restrictions on movements of people introduced in 2003 and the progressive introduction of the minimum subsistence allowance in rural areas.
-On the other hand, high capital investment in the western provinces appears to have had limited impact on growth in its target areas.
-This failure to catch up may reflect slower movement towards market-based economic mechanisms on the part of local
+On the other hand, high capital investment in the Western provinces appears to have had limited impact on growth in its target areas.
+This failure to catch up may reflect slower movement towards market-based economic mechanisms on the part of local administrations.

-Figure 5.11.
-Inequality of health outcomes

-Health outcomes, life expectancy and provincial GDP per capita in 2003 administrations.
 It may also be related to the low level of educational qualifications, both of the population as a whole and of the younger cohorts.
 While there has been a surge in the numbers attending primary school, this has not translated into more numerous graduations from upper secondary schools, in part because of much lower educational spending.
-More can be done in this respect since it appears that differences between earnings in urban and rural areas are driven by the human capital of the individuals concerned as well as by barriers to mobility.
+More can be done in this respect since it appears that differences between earnings in urban and rural areas are driven by the human capital of the individuals concerned as well as by barriers to mobility. - 45.

-Source: OECD calculations, China Statistical Yearbook and CEIC for economic indicators, Liu et al. (2008) for health indicators.

 There will always be those who, for one reason or another, are unable to compete in the labour market and need some form of social assistance.
 The government has expanded the social welfare programme to include rural areas, in the form of the MLA.
 The major problem with this programme comes from the lack of national solidarity built into the system.
-Financing mainly comes from the county and village collective even though it is difficult, and inequitable, for the authorities in the poorest counties and villages to finance the payment to their poorest inhabitants.

-A further problem comes from the MLA's overlap with other programmes, notably the new rural pension programme (Chapter 7).
+Financing mainly comes from the county and village collective even though it is difficult, and inequitable, for the authorities in the poorest counties and villages to finance the payment to their poorest inhabitants. - 46.
+A further problem comes from the MLA's overlap with other programmes, notably the new rural pension programme.
 That programme will likely pay a benefit of around 40% of local average earnings in exchange for lifetime payments of 8% of average local income while working.
 But contributions to the system are voluntary, so some people may choose not to contribute, relying instead on the MLA.
-This is especially the case since the medical benefits for an MLA recipient may exceed those for a person in the new rural medical scheme (Chapter 8).
+This is especially the case since the medical benefits for an MLA recipient may exceed those for a person in the new rural medical scheme. - 47.
 For people who are neither orphans, disabled nor elderly, the MLA needs to be accompanied by advice and help to return them to the labour market.
-This needs to be backed up by a greatly improved administration system capable of verifying individuals' income and identity in order to avoid fraud.
+This needs to be backed up by a greatly improved administration system capable of verifying individuals' income and identity in order to avoid fraud. - 48.
 There is also the problem that people are entitled to the MLA in their village of registration and not in the city in which they live.
 Over the longer term such distinctions should be abolished.
 In the short run, the benefit of such a measure might have to be limited to people who have been resident in an area for more than, say, five years in order to avoid overly rapid migration to higher-benefit areas.
 Benefit levels will need to be set in relation to local incomes.
 Last but not least, the central government needs to devote more resources to transfers to the poorest counties for equity reasons.

-Notes

-- 1. The difference between imports and exports also includes the statistical error. - 2.
-In 2005, total private spending on education was almost 40% of total outlays. - 3.
-Reflecting the sharp slowdown in economic activity in the fourth quarter of 2008, the number of claimants rose by 0.6 million (an increase of 2.7% or 0.2 percentage points of the urban labour force).
-With migrants affected more than official rural residents and forced to return to their village of registration, the number of rural people drawing the MLA jumped by 41⁄4 million in the fourth quarter of 2008. - 4.
-As no official estimate of the national Gini is available from the National Bureau of Statistics (NBS), it is not possible to directly compare the OECD estimates with a national source.
-Official estimates for urban and rural areas are only available separately (NDRC, 2008).
-Their profile over the past two decades to 2005 is broadly similar to the one depicted here, insofar as they too point to a steep rise in inequality both in the urban and in the rural areas, with some stabilisation in recent years.
-They also show inequality to be much higher in rural than in urban areas.
-Other estimates, such as the ones by Li and Luo (2007), which adjust for local price levels, suggest that the national Gini coefficient was 0.40 in 2005, close to the OECD estimate. - 5.
-Another problem in these as in most household surveys is that high-income households are almost certainly under sampled.
-Moreover, a number of subsidy and transfer payments that may end up increasing inequality are not fully captured in the household surveys. - 6.
-The disadvantage of these series is they are based on a fixed 1990 basket of goods. - 7.
-The Gini coefficient presented here for China makes no attempt to allow for the economies of scale in household consumption as the number of people in households increase.
-Calculations for OECD countries do make such a correction, which tends to reduce the extent of inequality.
-Within the OECD, this adjustment lowers the Gini coefficient by 7.2% based on a population weighted sample of 13 countries (Burniaux et al., 1998). - 8.
-In the United States, states are somewhat smaller geographic entities than Chinese provinces and so a somewhat greater level of migration might be expected than in China, but the stock of inter-state migrants is actually an order of magnitude greater at over 30% (Rosenbloom and Sundstrom, 2004).